 - Permanency – we are in the process of archiving pdf versions of contributions to CERN’s Zenodo archive, so they will persist even if this website eventually closes

-- Free – we do not ask for fees of any kind; RofASSS is produced by the effort of those involved
+- Free – we do not ask for fees of any kind; RofASSS is produced by the voluntary effort of those involved

 For more about RofASSS see the About page.